nikothomas/ctdfjorder/docs/researchers.rst

 The **CTDFjorder** library includes a command-line interface (CLI) for processing and analyzing CTD data.
 The CLI simplifies many common tasks and allows you to process data without needing to write Python code.

-Below are the key functions from the :doc:`CTD` class used in the default processing CLI:
+Below are the key functions from the :class:`~ctdfjorder.CTD.CTD` class used in the default processing CLI:

 - :meth:`ctdfjorder.CTD.CTD.remove_upcasts`: Removes upcast data from the dataset.
 - :meth:`ctdfjorder.CTD.CTD.remove_non_positive_samples`: Removes samples with non-positive values.